-5. Tickets and fares
+Tickets and fares

-5.1 Buying a ticket
+Buying a ticket

-You can buy a ticket from our website, at staffed stations, at stations with self-service ticket machines, or by contacting our Assisted Travel Team, whether you are booking assistance through them or not.
+You can buy most tickets from our website, at staffed stations, at stations with self-service ticket machines, or by contacting our Assisted Travel Team, whether you are booking assistance through them or not.
 In the event that you would like to have tickets posted to you, we suggest contacting our Assisted Travel Team a week in advance of your journey to make sure your tickets arrive in time.
 If you would prefer to collect your ticket(s) either from a self-service ticket machine or a ticket office, please advise our staff so that they sell the ticket in the format that will allow you to collect it from the station of your choice.
 Where this is the case, our staff will provide you with the necessary reference number.
+Please note that there are tickets such as a Rover, GroupSave ticket or the 50% discounted ticket for wheelchair users without a Disabled Persons Railcard that are restricted and cannot be obtained from self-service ticket machines but at staffed stations and wheelchair discount can also be purchased from on-train staff.